vippsas/vipps-login-api/vipps-login-faq.md

-# Frequently Asked Questions for Vipps Login API
+# Vipps Login API: Frequently Asked Questions

 See the [Vipps Login API](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md) for all the details.